xdanradu/xdanradu.github.io/readme.md

 img
 introduction
 test
-training (this is the temporary build folder, where the docusaurus build is generated, all the files are then copied to the root folder manually)
+docs-dist (this is the temporary build folder, where the docusaurus build is generated, all the files are then copied to the root folder manually)
 ```